 Hemp Voices: Anthony Dente, PE, Verdant Structural Engineers

-Carbon storing and non toxic materials will be the building materials of the future.
+Carbon-storing and non-toxic materials will be the building materials of the future.
 I have a strong interest in doing what I can with my skillset and resources to help facilitate the switch to these materials as an industry and culture.

 What was a win for your company in the past year?

-The biggest problems I see facing the hemp community from my lens are 1) developing a better process for lateral load system selection or lateral load resistance in high seismic zones, 2) more clarity and understanding around hempcrete’s actual embodied carbon value with the lime binder but also the lime plasters properly accounted for and 3) a better understanding of possible expansion of allowable finishes, beyond plaster that do not conflict with moisture protection.
+The biggest problems I see facing the hemp community from my lens are 1) developing a better process and/or testing for lateral load system selection or lateral load resistance in high seismic zones, 2) more clarity and understanding around hempcrete’s actual embodied carbon value with the lime binder but also the lime plasters properly accounted for and 3) a better understanding of possible expansion of allowable finishes, beyond plaster, that do not conflict with moisture protection.

 (510) 528-5394